Veterinary Division - Animal Health Programs

 Prevalence Anaplasmosis is an important pathogen to cattle worldwide and is present in tropical, subtropical, and temperate areas.
 In the United States, anaplasmosis has been reported in all of the continental states.
 The southeastern states (including North Carolina), gulf coast states, lower plains, and western states have the highest levels of disease.
 Previous estimates have assessed the national annual loss for cattle owners to be in excess of $100 million.
 Research has shown that each clinical case of anaplasmosis costs cattle owners an average of $424.
 These costs include reduced performance of infected animals, cost of diagnosis and treatment, and the 30% chance that affected animals will die.

-During a test period in 1989, samples from 1,183 N.C. cattle were presented for anaplasmosis testing at Rollins Disease Diagnostic Laboratory.
-Of the cattle tested, 44 (3.7%) were positive for anaplasmosis.
-More positive animals in a much wider range of counties were detected than anticipated, including the Piedmont areas of the state.
+During a test period in 2012, samples from 671 N.C. cattle were presented for anaplasmosis testing at Rollins Disease Diagnostic Laboratory.
+This testing revealed 8 positive farms for anaplasmosis.

 Causative Agent Anaplasmosis is caused by the blood parasite Anaplasma marginale.
 This organism damages red blood cells and is seen microscopically as blue-black dots on the cellular margins of stained blood cells.
 The parasite does not rupture the red blood cells, but the cells are changed enough for the body to recognize them as damaged.
 Damaged cells are removed from circulation by the spleen.